Carol757/goapi/README.md

 The API server will start on http://localhost:8080.

-Use a tool like cURL or Postman to interact with the API endpoints.
+5)Use a tool like cURL or Postman to interact with the API endpoints.

 API Endpoints